 - Descriptions of the operating principles for devices and mechanisms

-There are many sectors that require technical writing, including manufacturing, finance, energy, consulting, medical and engineering.
-However, in the digital age, technical writing isn’t limited to these areas.
-Being able to provide clear information or instructions for a certain audience is more important than ever before, so technical writers will also work in broadcasting, telecommunications, health, transport, publishing and much more.
+Just like content writers, many technical authors are now aware that they need to be able to provide clear information or instructions for a certain audience, so technical writers may also work in broadcasting, telecommunications, health, transport, publishing and much more.

 Is there anything else to know?

-An important factor to bear in mind when it comes to technical writing is the audience.
+An important factor to bear in mind when it comes to working with a technical writer is conveying who the audience is.
 This can vary dramatically; some technical writers will explain how products, programs or software work to the general public, whereas others are more embedded in the industry.

-A great technical writer will be able to explain the context, the results and the ‘how-to’ steps of the product, program or software they’re writing about.
-This is similar to the ‘who, what, when, where, why and how’ of news-style writing but requires writers to better understand why and when to take a particular action.
+A great technical writer is able to explain the context, the results and the ‘how-to’ steps of the product, program or software they’re writing about.

 Unlike technical writing, the goal of content writing can vary based on what is being written.
 For example, social media posts need to be short yet intriguing, offering something new or unique which will encourage people to share them.
 On the other hand, reviews must be persuasive in order to convince the reader to buy a certain product, and landing pages must be clear and succinct, guiding readers to take a particular action.